 For the vast majority of people out there, we think the Instant Pot DUO60 is the best pressure cooker available.
 It excels at making meat, grains, stews, and soups, is relatively easy to clean, and has a convenient lid design that allows you to store it on whichever side of the pot is more convenient for your preferred stirring hand.
-And it does all this for just $100, which is fairly average when it comes to pressure cookers.
+And it does all this for what is a fairly average price when it comes to pressure cookers.
 The only cooker we like just marginally better is the Breville Fast Slow Pro, which is able to retain a bit more tenderness when preparing meat.
-However, that slight bump up in meat quality comes with a huge, $150 bump up in price, so unless you're really picky about your meat he Instant Pot is still a much better option.
-If you're on a tight budget you could save a little money on the $60 Tayama TMC-60XL.
-However, the Tayama lacks a saute function, so you lose the ability to make anything that requires sauteed onions or garlic to be made in a single pot.
+However, that slight bump up in meat quality comes with a huge bump up in price, so unless you're really picky about your meat the Instant Pot is still a much better option.
+If you're on a tight budget you could save a little money with the Tayama TMC-60XL.
+However, the Tayama lacks a saute function, so you lose the ability to make anything that requires sauteed onions or garlic in a single pot.
 Bottom line, we think the Instant Pot hits a near perfect balance between quality and price, and will improve almost anyone's kitchen.

 Instant Pot DUO60 Review

 Pros: User friendly, easy to clean, reasonably priced